-They receive less than 24 points,

-They do not complete their CAS, TOK, or EE requirement.

-Other exceptions which will prevent a candidate from receiving their Diploma include:
+- They receive less than 24 points, - They do not complete their CAS, TOK, or EE requirement. - Other exceptions prevent a candidate from receiving their Diploma, and this includes:

 Earning 24 points or more, but receiving ...

 An "N" in Theory of Knowledge or the Extended Essay